-- 2.17.1 The Final Agreement will provide that the Algonquins represent and warrant to Canada and Ontario that they represent the persons identified as entitled to be Beneficiaries in 3.1 who may have rights under section 35 of the Constitution Act, 1982 in relation to lands and natural resources in Canada except in the province of Quebec, and in respect of other matters that may be specifically addressed in the Final Agreement. - 2.17.2 The Algonquins represent and warrant to Canada and Ontario that the Algonquin Negotiation Representatives have the authority to sign this Agreement-in-Principle and to negotiate a Final Agreement with Canada and Ontario, which will be subject to ratification by the Algonquins.
+- 2.17.1 The Final Agreement will provide that the Algonquins represent and warrant to Canada and Ontario that they represent the persons identified as entitled to be Beneficiaries who may have Section 35 Rights in relation to lands and natural resources in Canada except in the province of Quebec, and in respect of other matters that may be specifically addressed in the Final Agreement. - 2.17.2 The Algonquins represent and warrant to Canada and Ontario that the Algonquin Negotiation Representatives have the authority to sign the Agreement-in-Principle and to negotiate a Final Agreement with Canada and Ontario, which will be subject to ratification by the Algonquins.